ʻUliʻuli: Iliili

 ʻIliʻili are water-worn lava stones used by dancers in a staccato rhythm during a dance.
 Depending on the hula performed, dancers hold two stones in each hand, similar to how chopsticks are held, and make clicking noises by striking the stones together.

 Drums: pahu and kilu

 The pahu, or hula drum, is considered to be a sacred instrument and is the primary instrument used by the kumu hula also known as the instructors.
 The pahu guides the dancers, dictating the pace of the dance with the rhythm of the drum.
 Dancers place the drum on the ground or strap it to their thigh and play it during the hula.

-Another drum used is the small, light-weight knee drum called a kilu, also known as a pūniu, which is made out of a half coconut and covered with animal skin.
+Another drum used is the small, light-weight knee drum called a kilu or pūniu, which is made out of a halved coconut and animal skin membrane.
 The drum usually accompanies the pahu.
-In the past, pahu drums were usually made of breadfruit trees, the use of coconut wood is becoming more prevalent.
+In the past, pahu drums were usually made of breadfruit trees until coconut became more prevalent.
 The drums range from one to four feet in height.
-In pre-contact Hawaii the covering of the pahu drum was made with shark skin, but now the shark skin has been substituted with cow hide.
+In pre-contact Hawaii, the covering of the pahu drum was made with shark skin, but has since been substituted with cowhide.